ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 ## Content extensions
 {: #openwhisk_webactions_extensions}

-A content extension is usually necessary to invoke a Web Action.
+A content extension is usually necessary to invoke a web action.
 The absence of an extension assumes `.http` as the default.
 The `.json` and `.http` extensions do not require a projection path, whereas the `.html`, `.svg`, and `.text` extensions do.
 For convenience, the default path is assumed to match the extension name.
-To invoke a Web Action and receive an `.html` response, the Action must respond with a JSON object that contains a top-level property called `html` (or the response must be in the explicit path).
+To invoke a web action and receive an `.html` response, the action must respond with a JSON object that contains a top-level property called `html` (or the response must be in the explicit path).
 In other words, `/guest/demo/hello.html` is equivalent to projecting the `html` property explicitly, as in `/guest/demo/hello.html/html`.
-The fully qualified name of the Action must include its package name, which is `default` if the Action is not in a named package.
+The fully qualified name of the action must include its package name, which is `default` if the action is not in a named package.

 ## Protected parameters
 {: #openwhisk_webactions_protected}

 Action parameters are protected and treated as immutable.
-Parameters are automatically finalized to enable Web Actions.
+Parameters are automatically finalized to enable web actions.
 ```
 ibmcloud wsk action create /guest/demo/hello hello.js --parameter name Jane --web true
 ```